 ABOVE: ETHAN HAWKE AS TOM RICKS IN WOMAN IN THE FIFTH.

 Seven years after spending the day in Paris listening to Nina Simone with Julie Delpy in Before Sunset, Ethan Hawke has taken on his first French-speaking role.
-The film in questions is The Woman in the Fifth, directed by Pawel Pawlikowski (My Summer of Love) and co-starring bilingual Brit, Kristin Scott Thomas.
+The film in question is The Woman in the Fifth, directed by Pawel Pawlikowski (My Summer of Love) and co-starring bilingual Brit, Kristin Scott Thomas.

 A far cry from Woody Allen‘s fantasy, Pawlikowski’s Paris oscillates between the gothic Fifth arrondissement—one of Paris’ oldest neighborhoods—and the gritty banlieue, the outskirts of the city hastily extended to house immigrants from France’s former colonies during the ’70s and ’80s.
 The film feels very French—an ominous, vaguely surreal, ellipictical thriller in the vein of L’appartement (1996) or even Michael Haneke’s Caché (2005).
 Hawke plays American writer Tom Hicks, who is definitely emotionally imbalanced, but you’re never quite sure to what extent.
 Hicks returns to Paris in search of his ex-wife and his daughter and becomes embroiled in… something.
 Whether a great deal happens in the film, or very little happens, is entirely subjective.